-The Fund holds cash directly and invests in pooled investment vehicles which invest in emerging market sovereign government bonds, corporate bonds, private debt and property.
-The value at year end amounted to £738.3 million (2017: £710.2 million).
+The Fund also invests in pooled investment vehicles which invest in emerging market sovereign government bonds, corporate bonds, private debt and property.
+The value at year end amounted to £710.2 million (2016: £655.9 million).
 The pooled investment arrangements used by the Fund comprise authorised unit trusts.
 The Fund is therefore directly exposed to credit risk arising from these pooled investment vehicles and is indirectly exposed to credit risks arising on the underlying investments held by these pooled investment vehicles.